Puthranps/placeholder/README.md

 this is a work in progress currently, will report as much as needed.

 ## Use
-First, you are encouraged to spin up the server with ```node server.js``` This will give you access to an html version of this README in the browser by accessing localhost:8080

-Most of the logic is handled by the caller, which can be obtained by pinging localhost:8080/caller
+Load the standalone.html file into a web browser, share the formatted SessionDescriptionProtocol through an alternative media and have the other party respond to it by loading (pasting) it to generate a response and open a session, which you can then in turn use to open the session on your side through loading the opposing SDP.

-### Flow overview
+### Case
-The caller has the logic required to create a WebRTC connection object and embed its peer settings into a virtual html file.
-This file contains the answer logic and is relayed through the server, not using the WebRTC API to maintain use-case demonstration.
-The answer mechanic is essentially compiled by the client by feeding its own peer details into an object and building an html file with which a connection to the caller can be instantiated
+This implementation is the skeleton for the logic used in the app that will be served to people and allow them to build networks from integrating at an entry point.
+For example, a forum website can use this with some sugar coating to provide a lasting peer-to-peer structure for its community members et al..
+A native app built with this basic logic can serve as a model to provide simple persistance functions to maintain higher availability and connection strength (not having to copy paste every time through functional improvements of peer-to-peer networking logic in the web browser).

-The intended use is simply to design machine-illiterate cryptography through the use of personal questions to completely obfuscate later parts of the connection relationship
+The intended use is simply to design machine-illiterate cryptography through the use of personal questions to completely obfuscate later parts of the connection relationship.

+This module could be converted to a simple decrypter that loads in the html decrypted from an image file sent to another person, then enabling the p2p connection and saving details locally (this avoids having a certain degree of tracking, for example I am sending you an encrypted file with plugins developed that only you could have acccess to unless you copy-pasted everything; but then again there exists browser mechanics that could prevent that just like a native application could provide neat functionality).

 ## Example
 Not necessarily available here, but definitely a plan to test this type of flow as it will become increasingly sought after by the average user.